ranjit002/Connect4/README.md

 # Connect4
-Connect4 bot (without using RL) that plays using some basic principles.
+Connect4 bot (without using RL) that plays using minimax algorithm and custom written evaluation function